sashperso/openshift-hc/user_guide.md

 # User Guide
 This user guide is for consultants who want to run the health check.

-The playbook makes usage of `oc` cli **and** ansible module: `k8sinfo` to generate checks on the OpenShift cluster, and presents statuses of the target component within the cluster.
+The playbook makes usage of the `oc` CLI and the Ansible module `k8sinfo` to run checks on the OpenShift cluster, and presents the status of various key components within the cluster.

 ### 1. Access